 The most commonly used verbiage from the Anglican Book of Common Prayer includes the traditional; “Dearly beloved, we are gathered here today,” and the traditional statements about having and holding each other in sickness and in health and until death do them part.

-If you would like to turn your vows into canvas to keep it forever, please check it here:
+If you would like to turn your vows into a keepsake, please check it here:

 Christian Wedding Vows Examples